Berberine and weight loss: myth?

 Unlike some fat burners with marked side effects, adverse reactions are generally moderate but require vigilance.
 Cases of asymptomatic hypoglycemia mainly concern users combining berberine and metformin, with an incidence of 8.3% in the study by Zhou et al. (2020).

-The potentially serious interaction with immunosuppressants (220% increase in the area under the curve of cyclosporine) requires strict medical monitoring.
+The potentially severe interaction with immunosuppressants (220% increase in cyclosporine area under the curve) requires strict medical monitoring.
 Absolute contraindications include pregnancy, breastfeeding, and a history of long QT syndrome, the latter based on recent preclinical observations.

 Criterion Berberine Appetite Suppressant Drugs

-Origin Natural substance extracted from plants (Berberis) Pharmaceutical synthetic molecules
+Origin Natural substance extracted from plants (Berberis) Synthetic pharmaceutical molecules

-Secondary benefits Improved lipid profile and insulin sensitivity No additional metabolic benefit
+Secondary Benefits Improved lipid profile and insulin sensitivity No additional metabolic benefits

 Effets secondaires fat burner et café

-• Anses discourages its use in sensitive populations and warns of potentially dangerous drug interactions
+• Anses advises against its use for sensitive populations and warns of potentially dangerous drug interactions

-• EFSA does not authorize any European health claim due to insufficient evidence
+• EFSA does not authorize any European health claims in the absence of sufficient evidence

 • European authorities prohibit slimming claims on berberine-based products